OGRE1000/ZORD-Python-Assistant/README.md

 # AI Assistant using Python

-This repository contains a **mini AI Assistant project** developed using **Python**, created during my initial learning phase of the Python programming language.
+This repository contains a **Mini AI Assistant Project - ZORD** developed using **Python**, created during my initial learning phase of the Python programming language.

 The assistant is designed to perform various user-driven tasks through commands, including opening applications, sending emails and messages, and providing information using external APIs.